Wind Turbine vs Windmill: Do You Know the Difference?

 Windmills and wind turbines share an obvious common factor - that they use blades to harness wind power.
 But there are several key differences between them.

-Wind turbines work by using the wind to turn blades that spin a generator, which produces electricity.
+Wind turbine technology uses the wind to turn blades that spin a generator, which produces electricity.
 Windmills work by using the wind to turn blades that pump water or grind grain.

 Wind turbines are usually much larger and higher than windmills, with thinner blades, and often operate together in larger installations.
 Windmills are typically smaller, but have thicker blades, and generally require less power to operate.